genuinemerit/saskan-calendar/docs/timeline/README.md

 - Multiple provinces per region
 - Temporal bounds (founded/dissolved dates)
+- Description and metadata fields (ADR-008)

 **Provinces** - Administrative divisions

 - Usually one Ring Town per province (with exceptions)
 - Can have 0, 1, or 2+ Ring Towns
 - Part of a region (optional)
+- Description and metadata fields (ADR-008)

 **Settlements** - Cities, towns, villages, camps